 All students living on campus, except third- and fourth-year students assigned to apartment-style residences, are required to take their meals through college food service unless exempted by the college.
 Regular cooking is not permitted in the college residence halls.

-Meal plan exemptions are permitted only as approved by the Student Life Committee or the associate provost for co-curricular programs.
-Requests for a meal plan exemption must be submitted in writing to the associate provost for co-curricular programs.
+Meal plan exemptions are permitted only as approved by the student life committee, wellness team, and/or dean for campus life.
+Requests for a meal plan exemption must be submitted in writing to the dean for campus life.

-Students with special dietary needs should contact the associate provost for co-curricular programs for assistance.
+Students with special dietary needs should contact the dean for campus life for assistance.
 Dordt Dining Services can work with students with special dietary needs to plan a menu that fits their needs.

 On the college meal plan students have open access to the Commons and the Defender Grille during established meal hours.
 Students will be allowed in the dining hall and will be able to utilize the Defender Grille meal plan options only if they display their meal card.
 Lost cards may be replaced at the student services office (first level of the Campus Center) at a fee of $10.
 The barcode will be changed in order to invalidate the lost card.
 Meal cards are non-transferable and are intended for use solely by the student who purchased the plan.
 Students may not lend their meal card to another student.
 Other restrictions on use apply.

 DINING HALL HOURS (may be subject to change)